CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/configuration.md

     If a suitable user does not already exist, create a **new user** account.

 9. Set up and configure **background processing** within the SAP environment.
+AppEngine allows to create plugins with jobs that reacts on various event from SAP Business One.
+To be able to achieve this procedure needs to be added into SBO_SP_POSTTRANSACTIONNOTICE.
+This procedure is responsible for storing events that will be consumed by AppEngine to trigger jobs.

     ![Background Processing](./media/configuration-and-administration/background-processing.png)